 The high collar, which reaches down to the bottom of the goggles, is also a great feature during blizzards

-ventilation which helps regulate the temperature inside the garment, is an essential detail, especially for backcountry use where you'll be hiking and climbing repeatedly.
+Furthermore, ventilation (❷), which functions to regulate the temperature inside the clothing , is an essential detail, especially for backcountry use involving repeated hikes and ascents.

 Many are placed in areas where heat tends to build up, such as under the arms, and opening the zipper allows outside air to efficiently let in and regulate body temperature.
 Some are also designed in a way that does not interfere with the shoulder straps of a backpack